zdover23/ceph/doc/rados/operations/stretch-mode.rst

 discover that your cluster does not satisfy those constraints.

-The first category of these failures that we will discuss involves inconsistent networks -- if there is a netsplit (a disconnection between two servers that splits the network into two pieces), Ceph might be unable to mark OSDs ``down`` and remove them from the acting PG sets.
-This failure to mark ODSs ``down`` will occur, despite the fact that the primary PG is unable to replicate data (a situation that, under normal non-netsplit circumstances, would result in the marking of affected OSDs as ``down`` and their removal from the PG).
+The first category of these failures that we will discuss involves inconsistent networks.
+If there is a netsplit (a failure that splits the network into two conceptual islands that cannot communicate with each other), Ceph might be unable to mark OSDs ``down`` and remove them from Placement Group (PG) acting sets.
+This failure to mark ODSs ``down`` will occur despite the fact that the primary PG is unable to replicate data (a situation that, under normal non-netsplit circumstances, would result in the marking of affected OSDs as ``down`` and their removal from the PG).
 If this happens, Ceph will be unable to satisfy its durability guarantees and